Self-Pity

 “…Partakers of the divine nature.”
 2 Peter 1:4:

 Discouragement is common to all of us.
 When we are made aware of our shortcomings, we tend to have moments of self-pity.
 We start to look upon ourselves.
-The clearer we see ourselves, the less likable we are, and more self-pitiful we become.
-Sometimes we may even give in to self-pity and indulge in our misery so it becomes a prolonged condition in our life.
+The clearer we see ourselves, the less likable we are, and the more self-pitiful we become.
+Sometimes, we may even give in to self-pity and indulge in our misery and let it become a prolonged condition in our lives.

 Self-pity is very often incorrectly thought to be a form of “humility.”
 But in truth, self-pity is not in any way close to or similar to genuine humility.
 In a sense, they are opposite to each other.